VanAltrades/crystal_lake_ee_vail_addition_alley/README.md

 <dt>2025-09-15</dt>
-<dd> - The City, takes down the barricades they installed in the alley.</dd>
+<dd> - The City, takes down the barricades they installed at the south end of the alley, but leave the north end barricades up.
+No Outlet and Pavement Ends signage insalled at the south end of the alley.</dd>
+<dd>This results in the continued blockage of John K's exit when crews block his driveway on 176.</dd>
 <dd> - The City did not send written notice to homeowners adjacent to the alley of their intention or motive for removing the barricades.</dd>

 <dt>2025-09-16</dt>